ucsb-cs48/s20/_lectures/lect28.md

   - of what *is* still left to be done, what is *really* necessary?
 * Determine:
   - Most crucial tech blockers

+# Final Thoughts

+I have been **really pleased** with what I've been seeing when I stop in your groups.

+Here's the course description for CS48, turned into a bullet list:

+> Team-based project development.
+Topics include
+>
+> * software engineering and professional development practices,
+> * interface design,
+> * advanced library support
+> * techniques for team-oriented design and development
+> * testing and test-driven development
+> * software reliability and robustness.
+>
+> Students present and demonstrate final projects.

+Note that "web development" isn't on the list; we learned some of that, but that was a *means to an end*.

+Where I see some real mastery is:
+* **professional development practices**
+* **team oriented design and development**

+I pop in on breakout rooms and I hear you talking about different feature branches and pull requests, QA and production, front-end and back-end, issues, acceptance criteria and your kanban board.

+I no longer hear "student teams".
+What I hear is the sounds of software industry professionals at work.

+I'm really proud of what we've accomplished this quarter.
+I hope you are too.